smotslang/docs/README.md

 ## smots5
     Terminates the program.
 ## triggerspike
-    if the current memory value is equal to the given number, do nothing, else skips all instructions until the given jump marker
+    If the current memory value is equal to the given number, do nothing, else skips all instructions until the given jump marker
 ## trigspike
-    same as triggerspike; if the current memory value is equal to the given number, do nothing, else skips all instructions until the given jump marker
+    Same as triggerspike; if the current memory value is equal to the given number, do nothing, else skips all instructions until the given jump marker
+## campaign
+    Takes an agrument of a path to a smotslang file and runs it.

 # Numbers
     Any of these can be used interchangeably with all keywords that take an argument.